 I don’t blame the artist for allowing his story to fall into a rut of well-worn social cliché as to what is sexy.
 (Good girl forced to endure sex is sexy, naughty slut who realises she likes showing men her tits is naughty and bad and mustn’t be encouraged.)
 I mean, E.L.R.
 James did it with 50 Shades of Monotonous and look how well off she is now.
 I haven’t actually read 50 Shades of Grecian 2000 but that’s not going to stop me being judgmental about it in the cause of good fun.
 From all I’ve heard, it sounds like a classic Mills and Boon story with a bit of domestic violence artistically dressed up as domination: reclusive millionaire meets young innocent woman; tortured incredibly wealthy genius is saved by ignorant blonde...
 Oh, excuse me, I dozed off there.
 Anita Loos did it so much better.

 I’m just kinda sorry the artist of this strip couldn’t be more inventive and allow his heroine to enjoy the party.
 She could’ve got off with the wife instead of being slapped about by her.
-I bet they would do some sexy things together on a photocopier – and probably run the whole business efficiently without needing a crowd of men to service them ;) Oh! forgive me.
-We old style feminists are all actually po-faced lesbians of course ;)
+I bet they would do some sexy things together on a photocopier – and probably run the whole business efficiently without needing a crowd of men to service them (wink).
+Oh! forgive me.
+We old style feminists are all actually po-faced lesbians of course.
+(In your dreams, LOL.)